“Love Me Tender” Elvis Bread… a la North Carolina!

 Preheat oven to 350.

-As soon as removed from oven ,brush with remaining melted jelly and scatter with bacon crumbles!
+As soon as removed from oven, brush with remaining melted jelly and scatter with peanuts and bacon crumbles!

 “Love me tender, love me true, all my dreams fulfill.
 For my darling, I love you, and I always will.” – Elvis Presley